kristiduro31/Embedded-Systems-Project/README.md

 ![NiN Architecture](images/NiN.png)

-Architecture: The bridge between legacy CNNs and modern architectures.
+**Architecture**: The bridge between legacy CNNs and modern architectures.
 It introduced the "Mlpconv" structure (a spatial convolution followed by two 1x1 convolutions).

-Observed Result: 0 Vector Instructions (Failed).
-Analysis: While NiN contains 1x1 convolutions (usually vector-friendly), it failed to vectorize.
+**Observed Result**: 0 Vector Instructions (Failed).

+While NiN contains 1x1 convolutions (usually vector-friendly), it failed to vectorize.
 Comparing this with SqueezeNet (which succeeded), the culprit is the input layer: 11x11 Kernel with Stride 4.
 The compiler lowers this sparse, large-window operation to scalar code, blocking optimization for the subsequent layers.

 Implementation Note: Since official ONNX Model Zoo links are deprecated and modern libraries (like Torchvision) do not host pre-trained weights for this legacy architecture, we define the canonical ImageNet architecture manually in PyTorch below to ensure compatibility with Opset 17.